A Biological Interpretation of Ch’i

 The idea that ch’i involves such vital cellular activities explains why it is associated with a healing effect.
-Arrested or reduced ch’i, which can result from frozen, habitual muscular tension, may stunt normal physiological processes dependent on these activities.
+Arrested or reduced ch’i, which can result from fixations of habitual muscular tension, may stunt normal physiological processes dependent on these activities.
 Reinstated cellular activities then enable their associated physiological processes to resume.
 If this interpretation is correct, then exercises that cultivate the flow of ch’i can benefit cells individually and harmonize bodily functions through collective cellular activity.

 Ch’i and Electricity